 Mechlorethamine Side Effects

-Applies to mechlorethamine: injectable powder for injection
+Applies to mechlorethamine: injection solution reconstituted.

-This is not a complete list of side effects and others may occur.
+These are not all of the side effects that may occur.
+If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.

 For Healthcare Professionals

 1. "Product Information.
 Mustargen (mechlorethamine)."
 Merck & Company Inc (2001):

 2. Cerner Multum, Inc. "UK Summary of Product Characteristics."
 O 0